virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

     ~~~

 of the forked repository, in the `.github/workflows/deploy.yml` ([link][07]) file which will contain the required `HTML`, `css`, `.js`, and other files
+is used for generating the required `HTML`, `css`, `.js`, as well as the other files - other than the `gh-pages`
 - in the `data-science-for-esm/_toc.yml` *file*, a sequence of files to be included in the GitHub Page is defined, thereafter displayed in the menu, located on the left side of the page
 - on preexisting knowledge disseminating the gained expertise by OET, and TU Berlin, to help .
 Welcome to the website accompanying the course [Data Science for Energy System Modelling][04].
 This course is being developed by [Dr. F. Neumann][05] and offered as part of the curriculum of the [Department of Digital Transformation of Energy Systems at TU Berlin][06].

+The website logo, as well as the other figures can be placed in the `data-science-for-esm/_images/` folder.
+The content

 In the your own forked repository `owner/data-science-for-energy-system-modelling`, please go to the **Settings** -> **Pages**. in the GitHub Page, go to the Branch section, and change the selection from None to `main`, or any branch other than `gh-pages`.
 Once the branch has been selected, in a manner of minutes a custom